 Nickelodeon Universe Tickets

-When purchasing a ticket, you will choose a timeframe for access to the park.
-At some times, twilight tickets are also available.
-To enter the park, there is an escalator and an elevator, as it’s a level below the ticket counter.
+To enter the park, there is an escalator and an elevator, as it’s a level below the ticket counter level.

 Nickelodeon Universe Rides